bzigterman/bzigterman.github.io/projects/weather.md

 - 76°
 - Mostly Clear
-- 70% humidity
+- 65% humidity
-- 6 mph wind
+- 7 mph wind
-- 19% cloud cover
+- 27% cloud cover
 - 66 AQI 🟨
+- 0.01 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>